Get involved with UT System Administration Staff Council!

-The University of Texas System Administration Staff Council is charged with fostering a sense of community among staff members and improving communication between UT System Administration and its staff members about issues of particular concern to its employees, including special projects developed by UT System Administration in support of its mission.
+The University of Texas System Administration Staff Council is charged with fostering a sense of community among staff members, improving communications with the UT System Administration executive management, and assisting with special projects developed by UT System Administration in support of its mission.

 Staff Council is One Voice.
 Your Voice.

 Who is eligible to serve on the Staff Council?
 Any UT System Administration employee that satisfies the following eligibility criteria can serve on the Staff Council

 - A full-time appointment to a benefits-eligible position at UT System Administration.